 You can pull pre-configured Docker containers from Docker Hub.
 These provide Poplar SDK images ready for deployment.
 The following are some of the Docker containers available:

 Tools: contains the necessary tools to interact with IPU devices.

 Poplar: contains Poplar, PopART, the Poplar Triton backend and tools to interact with IPU devices.

 TensorFlow 1: contains everything in Poplar (excluding PopART), with TensorFlow 1 pre-installed (only available for Poplar SDK 3.0 and earlier).

 TensorFlow 2: contains everything in Poplar (excluding PopART), with TensorFlow 2 pre-installed.
 The TensorFlow Serving binary for TensorFlow 2 is also included.

 There are Intel and AMD variants of the TensorFlow containers.
 You must use the one that matches your hardware.

-Support is available from the Graphcore customer engineering team via the Graphcore support portal.
+Support is available from the Graphcore support portal.

-Graphcore also has GitHub repositories with further examples:
+Graphcore also has GitHub repositories with further examples, including:

 TensorFlow, PyTorch and PopART versions of commonly used machine learning models for training and inference